QCPOLstakepool/cardano-tip-bot/README.md

    1) On Discord by using the following command on any server where the bot is present `/tip @CardanoTipBot 1 ADA`
    2) On Telegram by using the following command on any channel where the bot is present `!tip @CardanoTip_Bot 1 ADA`
 2) Stake some $ADA with [QCPOL Stake Pool](https://pool.pm/c2b8bff5160dd75149f2cae0955698550e8cf0d390025b26a9508a3e)

+# ARCHIVE

+## DEPRECATION OF Twitter
+**Due to new Twitter API access levels, the bot will lose access to core APIs needed to run.
+Starting April 29th 2023, the Twitter version will stop working.
+Please withdraw all your assets.
+The assets will be held for a period of 6 months and you can contact [@QCPOLstakepool](https://twitter.com/QCPOLstakepool) for a manual withdrawing.
+After October 31st 2023, it won't be possible to withdraw the Twitter funds anymore and assets will be donated to the authors ([@QCPOLstakepool](https://twitter.com/QCPOLstakepool)).**

+## DEPRECATION OF MINt
+**Support of MINt was dropped on April 10th 2023 00:00 UTC on all instances (Twitter, Discord and Telegram).
+The remaining MINt were donated to the authors ([@QCPOLstakepool](https://twitter.com/QCPOLstakepool)).**